Pick and Place Robot Using Forward and Inverse Kinematics

 The Delta Robot subsystem models a 3-DOF delta robot.
 The motion of the end effector is purely translational due to the kinematic structure of the robot.
 The robot's actuators correspond to the three torque-actuated revolute joints mounted to the upper base plate.
 To mimic encoder data, the subsystem outputs the positions (angles) of the actuators.
 A camera frame is mounted underneath the base plate and looks down towards the end effector.
 The geometry associated with the end effector is exported via a Simscape Bus to facilitate contact modeling.
 See the block mask for more information.

 Planning and Control Subsystem: Forward and Inverse Kinematics

 KinematicsSolver objects.
 The objects are defined as persistent variables in the functions sm_pick_and_place_robot_fk and sm_pick_and_place_robot_ik.
 These functions are called by the MATLAB function blocks Planning and Control/Forward Kinematics and Planning and Control/Inverse Kinematics highlighted below.
-To speed up computation and help ensure the KinematicsSolver objects find the desired solutions, the previous solution is used as the initial guess for the current problem.
+To speed up computation and help ensure the KinematicsSolver object for the inverse kinematics problem finds the desired solutions, the previous solution is used as the initial guess for the current problem.
 Whenever the parameters of the Delta Robot subsystem change, the sm_pick_and_place_robot_fk and sm_pick_and_place_robot_ik functions are cleared from memory so that the KinematicsSolver objects are regenerated at the beginning of the next simulation.
 This ensures that the KinematicsSolver objects and the model stay in sync.

 Planning and Control Subsystem: Path Planner